demisto/content-docs/docs/packs/packs-format.md

 For better separation between Content artifacts from different use cases and Partners we use a directory structure called Content Packs.
 Each Content Pack behaves like a mini content repo.
 It contains all relevant content items within its directory.

-For instance a pack for CortexXDR will look as can be seen in the Content Repository [Packs/CortexXDR](https://github.com/demisto/content/tree/master/Packs/CortexXDR).
+For example, the Cortex XDR pack can be seen in the content repository.
+[Packs/CortexXDR](https://github.com/demisto/content/tree/master/Packs/CortexXDR).

-To generate a new pack make sure to use: `demisto-sdk init --pack`.
-Detailed command instructions are available [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/init/README.md).
+To generate a new pack, use: `demisto-sdk init --pack`.
+Read more information about the `demisto-sdk init` command in the [Demisto SDK Guide](https://docs-cortex.paloaltonetworks.com/r/1/Demisto-SDK-Guide/init).

 ## Directories

-All the directories within the pack are the representation of all the possible entities possible in Content.
-And the pack will be located in the Content repo under `Packs/<Pack Name>`
+The directories within the pack represent all the possible content entities.
+Each pack is located in the Content repo under `Packs/<Pack Name>`
 ```
 - Integrations
 - Scripts